hackeriet/pyhackeriet/README.md

     pip3 install git+https://github.com/hackeriet/pyhackeriet.git --upgrade

+When upgrading an existing install already made from VCS, either force the upgrade or uninstall `pyhackeriet` prior.

 Environment variables required for running are detailed in the systemd service files.

 ## Card reader prerequisites